vipermark7/rubyreads/README.md

 * ~Add CSS styles~
 * Validate that title and author fields can't be empty
 * Pull images of book covers from somewhere, and display them when listing hte books we have and while editing books
-* AUto-populate summary using an API.
+* Add option to auto-populate summary using an API?
 Might be the same API taht fetches book cover images